decentraland/documentation/content/creator/sdk7/2d-ui/ui_text.md

 weight: 3
 ---

-## uiText

-Ad text to your UI by giving entities a `uiText` component.
+Ad text to your UI by creating a `Label` entity.

-The following fields can be configured:
+A `Label` entity has the following fields that can be configured:

 - `value`: The string to display
 - `fontSize`: The size of the text, as a number.
+	> NOTE: The `fontSize` is not affected by the size of its entity or parent entities.
 - `color`: The color of the text, as a [Color4]({{< ref "/content/creator/sdk7/3d-essentials/color-types.md">}}).
 - `font`:
 - `textAlign`: